borbelyattila11/ImageSignal/Simple Transforms.md

 ## Bilinear Interpolation
 Estimates the value of a pixel at a non-integer position by linearly inteprolating along two dimensions.
 It uses the nearest 2x2 pixel grid surrounding the target position.

+Estimates a new pixel value using the distance-weighted average of the four closest pixels.

 Frequently used in scaling, rotation and other affine transformations.

 ## Bicubic Interpolation